Earthquakes on May 7, 2026

 5.0 km---✓ ReviewedUSGS →

-This magnitude 2.5 event was detected 112 km N of Yakutat, Alaska on May 7, 2026, with origin time 23:59 UTC.
+At 23:59 UTC on May 7, 2026, a magnitude 2.5 tremor occurred 112 km N of Yakutat, Alaska.
 The event originated approximately 5.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 60.542°N, -140.057°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 60.542°, -140.057°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07